 There is ample research to suggest that women are less (over)confident on average than men across a number of domains (Bertrand, 2010; Beyer, 1990; Beyer & Bowden, 1997; Croson & Gneezy, 2009; Lundeberg, Fox, & Puncochaf, 1994; Mobius, Niederle, Niehaus, & Rosenblat, 2011; Niederle & Vesterlund, 2007, 2011).
 Within the literature on the gender gap in competitiveness, confidence is operationalized as the belief about one’s relative performance during a competition, where individuals who have inaccurately high ratings of their performance are deemed overconfident.
 If an individual does not feel as though their performance is higher than individuals they are competing against, they are unlikely to make the decision to compete for fear of missing the opportunity to earn money, even if they would otherwise outperform their opponent.
-Although both men and women tend to be overconfident, women are far less likely to fall into the trap of overconfidence, which leads them to undercompete more often than they should, given their actual ability (Niederle & Vesterlund, 2007).
+Although both men and women tend to be overconfident, men are far more likely to fall into the trap of overconfidence, which leads them to compete more often than they should, given their actual ability (Niederle & Vesterlund, 2007).

 Women’s relatively lower levels of confidence in their performance partly explains this gender difference (Niederle & Vesterlund, 2011), so it is important to understand factors that may affect confidence prior to the decision to compete.
 Since prior research has shown that confidence can improve with preparation and training (Gist & Mitchell, 1992; Schunk, 1981, 1982), providing women with an adequate opportunity to prepare before a task may alleviate the gender gap in choice to compete.
-For instance, one study found X. Another found y….
-More detail here… this is the core of your argument.

 Another variable that has been identified as a possible explanation for gender differences in competitiveness is risk attitude, typically construed as the preference for a certain gain over a gamble, even if the gamble has an equal or greater monetary expectation (Kahneman & Tversky, 1982).
 For instance, a risk averse person would prefer a sure gain of $80 over a gamble where they have an 85 percent chance of winning $100 and a 15 percent chance of winning $0, even though the monetary expectation in the latter case is higher (e.g., average of $85 in earnings relative to an average of $80) (Kahneman & Tversky, 1982).
 Payment based on the outcomes of a competition are inherently riskier than non-competitive payment schemes (e.g., guaranteed payment per unit of output) because in most cases, there is uncertainty surrounding one’s relative performance (Niederle & Vesterlund, 2011).
 Several studies across diverse settings have documented a gender difference in risk attitudes, where women tend to be more risk-averse than men on average (Apicella et al., 2017a; Bertrand, 2010; Croson & Gneezy, 2009).
 Because competitions are riskier and women tend to be more risk-averse, women may be more likely to compete when they know they can prepare.